 This excellent runtime is because of the eco-mode (idle control) that changes the engine speed when there is no load.

 Parallel Operation: DuroMax XP2000EH is also a parallel capable unit that allows users to connect another inverter machine to increase the output power.
-This helps users to run additional appliances at the time of needs.
+This helps users to run additional appliances at the time of need.
 But you have to buy a parallel kit separately to link two generators with each other.

 Power Panel: Its control panel has two 120 Volt GFCI outlets, a fuel selector knob, and three-light indicators for low-oil, overload, and output.